pduker/SBG-Scripts-for-Google-Sheets/Instructions.md

 such as: 0Agwc91nl2SoVdGJVTFlCOkhHdkxIWkVnZUkyT08xTkE).
 It can be found in the URL in between the "spreadsheet/ccc?key=" and the "#gid=0" right at the end.

-4) Create a new spreadsheet (call it Student Gradebook Template) and paste in the master spreadsheet ID into A1.
+4) Create a new spreadsheet (call it "Student Gradebook Template" or something like that) and paste in the master spreadsheet ID into A1.
 Then hide the whole first row (select row, left click, Hide row).
+In order to help with legibility, you might also consider shading every 2nd or 3rd row and column, so students will be able to follow which assignments and categories go together more easily.

-5) In the Student Gradebook Template spreadsheet, go to Tools > Script editor and then paste in the "Student-Template-Script" code from this Repository.
+5) In the "Student Gradebook Template" spreadsheet, go to Tools > Script editor and then paste in the "Student-Template-Script" code from this Repository.

 _Optional_:
 Since the Master Spreadsheet Id stays consistent, you could actually paste it into the Student Template script in line 12 of the code.
 In that case don't fill in A1 and instead alter the Student-Template-Script as follows: